-Hey guys, Sneaky Pete here and today I want to give you a closer look at the Tinymight, it's been out for a little while now, but not too many people have one because it's in such high demand that it's a bit difficult to get.
+Hey guys, Sneaky Pete here and today I want to give you a closer look at the Tinymight, this portable dry herb vaporizer has been out for a little while now, but not too many people have one yet because it's in such high demand that it's a bit difficult to get.
 The vaporizer itself is a super easy to use, palm sized, on-demand, full-convection beast from Finland, which produces absolutely exceptional vapor, so there’s a good reason this one has been hard to get.
 Let me tell you all about it.

 The Tinymight has a body constructed from solid oak, with a metal cap on each end.
 On the bottom of the device you will find a rotary screw which is easy to turn with your fingernail, so you don’t need a tool, and this will adjust your temperature from a range of 250°F-460°F.